opensearch-project/documentation-website/_observability-plugin/event-analytics.md

 ### Trace log correlation

-Users who regularly track events across applications have the capability to correlate Logs and Traces.
-To view the correlation, users have to index the traces as per the Open Telemetry standards (similar to trace analytics).
-Once users add a TraceId field to their logs, they can view the correlated trace information in the event explorer log details.
-This will allow users to correlate logs and traces that correspond to the same execution context.
+Users who regularly track events across applications have the capability to correlate logs and traces.
+To view the correlation, users have to index the traces as per the Open Telemetry standards (similar to Trace analytics).
+Once users add a **TraceId** field to their logs, they can view the trace information that corresponds to the same execution context as the log.

 ![Trace Log Correlation]({{site.url}}{{site.baseurl}}/images/trace_log_correlation.gif)